amzkit/load-disaggregation/README.md

 The goal of the library is to disaggregate an appliance load from the power meter reading.
 The library take a load disaggregation models provided in the [NILMTK Documentation](https://github.com/nilmtk/nilmtk/tree/master/docs/manual).

-The library is reproduced for those who requires only a load disaggregation function in NILMTK.
-It eliminates lots of installation and setting up environment step in the original NILMTK.
+For those who requires only a load disaggregation function in NILMTK, Load-disaggregation Python Library eliminates lots of installation and setting up environment step found in the original NILMTK.
 Simply import, pre-process your data and you are good to go.

-This library is reproduced for beginners use.
-I was new to NILMTK and python environment.
-With a limited document on NILMTK for a newbie, I spent lots of time to understand the toolkit.
+**This library is reproduced for beginners use.**

+I was looking for a solution to disaggregate loads and found NILMTK to be very promising toolkit to do the job.
+With a limited document on NILMTK for a newbie like me, I spent lots of time to understand the toolkit, installing environment, learning to use jupyter notebook, etc. I found the toolkit has a lot of embeded features that it is not related to the load disaggregation stuff that I was looking for.
+The purpose of the toolkit is far beyond than just disaggregating loads.
+This is why I think it would be useful to reproduce just the part that I was interested in.
 I hope this library will save time for any other beginner who is taking the same path as I do.

 # Requirements
 1. Python 3.6 (haven't tested in Python 2)